GoogleChrome/webstatus.dev/docs/testing.md

 ### License Check

-Run the following command to lint all the code: `make license-check`.
+Run the following command to check the license headers for all code: `make license-check`.

 #### License Fix